kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 1.md

 Sugar is a desktop environment built for kids.
 To explore the different activities within it I decided to setup locally.
 I used packed sugar to try out differnet activities.

 #### Try out different LLMs
+This project involves code generation hence it opens up lots of opportunity for different LLMs to work with.
+I tried out various open-source models because sugarlabs supports FOSS only.
+Some of the LLMs which I tried were LLama2, Gemini, codellama, mistral, bloom, Llama2, GPT2 and many more.
+I have shared some of these codes in this repository for reference.

+#### Decide the LLM Architecture
+We can enhance productivity of above stated LLMs using many approaches like fine-tuning, rag approach, prompting and using agents.
+On experimenting out these architectures I found fine-tuning and rag approach is the best.

+#### Finalise workflow
+Once model and architecture were short listed based on their performance metrics I started finalising the workflow for the AI part of this project.

+#### Communication with my peers

 # Week 1